Strawberry cultivation in California: Cultivars

 As of July 2022 twelve nurseries are licensed to propagate UCD varieties: Cal, Cedar Point, Crown, Innovative Organic, Jacobsen Pacific, Larse, Lassen Canyon, Monte Vista, Mountain Valley, NorCal, Planasa, and Sierra-Cascade.

 cv.
 'Camino Real' produces heavily in the Central Coast.
 'CR' yields over 4,000 lb/acre more than cv.
 'Chandler', and berries average 27 grams vs. 21 grams, in Fresno County.

-From the introduction of methyl bromide in late 1950s to the beginning of phaseout in the late 1990s, MB's great effectiveness encouraged breeders to ignore soilborne disease resistance in preference to all other traits.
-Now, especially with the end of all methyl bromide use outside of nurseries in December 2016, resistance has become interesting again.
-There is indeed a wide range of resistance to soilborne pathogens in existing cultivars and these resistances can be quite effective.
+From the introduction of methyl bromide in late 1950s to the beginning of phaseout in the late 1990s, MB's effectiveness encouraged breeders to ignore soilborne disease resistance in preference to all other traits.
+Today, with the end of all methyl bromide use outside of nurseries in December 2016, resistance has become a topic of interest again.
+There is a wide range of resistance to soilborne pathogens in existing cultivars and these resistances can be effective.

 Varieties bred here tie with Mediterranean varieties for the most inbred in the world, due to intense breeding specifically for this market.

 Florida's industry commonly uses varieties originated here.
 Turkey's modern strawberry industry was begun from California varieties, and still relies heavily on varieties bred here, along with Florida varieties and some from Australia.